Richard Street station: HBLR station

-The station opened on April 15, 2000.
+The New Jersey Department of Transportation and New Jersey Transit announced construction of a new light rail line 1995.
+This light rail line would use some former Central Railroad right-of-way planned to be abandoned by Conrail.
+Of 33 stations proposed by New Jersey Transit, 14 were proposed in Jersey City.
+This included a station at Richard Street, four blocks north of Van Nostrand Avenue, at end of Bayside Park.
+Richard Street station would have 1,450 parking spaces, using property of the Newark Bay Extension of the New Jersey Turnpike's former Peter Stuyvesant Service Area, along with nearby unused industrial property.

+Construction of the Richard Street station began in October 1997, with rails on the property.
+At that time they announced the platform at Richard Street would be the first station to be built of the Hudson-Bergen Light Rail, with construction starting in October.

+In November 1998, Joseph Doria, the mayor of Bayonne, rode with local officials on specially designed trucks through Richard Street station on its way to Liberty State Park station.
+Officials turned on the electric overhead catenary lines on January 14, 1999 and the first test train operated on March 22.
+The entire operating segment turned on in December 1999.

+In advance of the opening of the station on April 15, 2000, officials announced that Richard Street station would have musical entertainment, various vendors, a local bake sale and guest appearances by players of the New York/New Jersey MetroStars, a Harrison-based Major League Soccer affiliate.

+Governor Christine Todd Whitman was on the first operating train at 10 a.m. on April 15, 2000.
+She followed by addressing the crowd of riders in attendance of the opening.
+Due to poor weather, turnout at the opening missed expectations, with 7,500 people riding the light rail.
 It is located along the former Central Railroad of New Jersey right of way, which terminated at Communipaw Terminal.
 During excavations for its construction, workers came across what appear to be the petrified remains of luggage, which were also found at nearby Danforth Avenue stop.

 On August 1, 2010, gunfire erupted at the station, sending a group of people running for cover as they were chased by a gunman on the platform.
 Police arrived at 10:32pm (EST).
 The gunman and the group were gone, but police recovered three spent bullet casings at the scene, and one bullet projectile at the base of the steps leading to the platform.
 One of the railings of the steps was struck by one of the bullets.
 A witness who had been walking about 50 feet behind the group on the platform stated he saw another man run past him and fire three or four shots into the group.
 No one was shot or injured.
 The gunman, was described as being in his late teens, 5-foot-8, wearing blue jeans and a black T-shirt.